organisciak/dissertation/document/5_5_ams-study.md

 - **Bad intercoder reliability due to task design**.
   Perhaps the E6K system does a poor job controlling for consistency?

-- **Bad judges**.
+- **Bad workers**.
-  Much crowd research looks at malicious or unreliable contributors.
+  Much crowd research looks at malicious or unreliable workers.
-  This is possible, but unlikely to happen systematically since the volunteers are trusted members of the MIR community.
+  This is possible, but less likely to happen systematically since the volunteers are trusted members of the MIR community.

 - **An inherently subjective task**.
 Does this task present challenges to agreement?